lparry/travel-blog/source/_posts/2014-07-31-nicoya-peninsula-costa-rica.markdown

 <a href="https://www.flickr.com/photos/lucasthenomad/14535655259/in/set-72157645450071209" title="Montezuma sunset by Lucas the nomad, on Flickr"><img src="https://farm4.staticflickr.com/3835/14535655259_8660ab6035_c.jpg" width="800" height="600" alt="Montezuma sunset"></a>

-So after I was finished in Uvita I headed to the next place up the coast of Costa Rica that seems to get rave reviews, Montezuma.
+So after I was finished in Uvita I headed to the next place along the coast of Costa Rica that seems to get rave reviews, Montezuma.
 Montezuma is described by guidebooks and Lonely Planet tourists as some beautiful and undiscovered hippy beach town, so I went there expecting maybe something like Byron Bay was 10-15